 Visiting Assistant Professor

 Visiting Assistant Professor of Archaeology and the Ancient World

 Lutz Heinz Klein

 Research Associate in Archaeology and the Ancient World

 Archaeology and the Ancient World

-The concentration in Archaeology and the Ancient World provides an opportunity to explore the multi-faceted discipline of archaeology while examining the critical early civilizations of the so-called ‘Old World’– that is, the complex societies of the Mediterranean, Egypt, and Ancient Western Asia.
+The concentration in Archaeology and the Ancient World provides an opportunity to explore the multi-faceted discipline of archaeology while examining the critical early civilizations of the so-called ‘Old World’– that is, the complex societies of the Mediterranean, Egypt, and the Near East.
 Students will learn about the art, architecture, and material culture of the ancient world, exploring things of beauty and power, as well as the world of the everyday.
-Concentrators will also learn "how to do" archaeology - the techniques of locating, retrieving and analyzing ancient remains - and consider how material culture shapes our understanding of the past.
+Concentrators will also learn "how to do" archaeology - the techniques of locating, retrieving, and analyzing ancient remains - and consider how material culture shapes our understanding of the past.
 Concentrators are encouraged to pursue research opportunities through summer fieldwork, museum experience, or independent study projects.

 The student must take a total of 10 courses, including:

 All three tracks share four Core Requirements: two introductory courses providing an overview of archaeology’s two central aspects (field methodologies, and art history); and two introductory courses in the core geographical focus of the Joukowsky Institute (Classical/Mediterranean archaeology and Egyptian/Near Eastern archaeology).